Mridul-23/Ani-Spider/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any features, improvements, or bug fixes.

+## Dataset

+If you are interested in the datasets that are fetched and preprocessed from this spider then here's the [Dataset](https://www.kaggle.com/datasets/mridulnarula/anime-comprehensive-dataset).

 ## License